Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 #### 2.1 Genome/Transcriptome/Target Capture Assembly and Annotation

 Genome/Transcriptome assmebly and annotation are the same as the previuous section.
-Basically we are repeating the steps in the OrthoFinder.
+Basically we are manually repeating the steps as the OrthoFinder.
 Because we don't need to identify orthogroups from Target Capture sequencing data, this manual method is particularly useful for Target Capture sequencing.

 Assemble Target Capture Data:

+[HybPiper](https://github.com/mossmatters/HybPiper) was designed for targeted sequence capture, in which DNA sequencing libraries are enriched for gene regions of interest, especially for phylogenetics.
+HybPiper is a suite of Python scripts/modules that wrap and connect bioinformatics tools in order to extract target sequences from high-throughput DNA sequencing reads.
+We won't cover details in targeted  capture sequence asssmbly today.

 #### 2.2 Alignment with *mafft*

-From the OrthoFinder Outputs, we can find sequence of each Orthogroup, we will use single copy orthologs for the downstream analyses:
+ The input data for alignments could be either single copy orthologs from the OrthoFinder outputs, or assembled targeted capture sequence:

 Alignment: `mafft Orthogroup1.fasta > Orthogroup1.output`